godisreal/group-social-force/2Path/readme.md

 # Below are boolean variables for users to set up the simulation
 ################################################################
-TIMECOUNT = True
-THREECIRCLES = False  	# Use 3 circles to draw agents SHOWVELOCITY = False	# Show velocity and desired velocity of agents SHOWINDEX = True        # Show index of agents SHOWTIME = True         # Show a clock on the screen
+SHOWVELOCITY = False	# Show velocity and desired velocity of agents SHOWINDEX = True        # Show index of agents SHOWTIME = True         # Show a clock on the screen